The top 5 things you need to know about your fertility!

 Here are 5 things you need to know about your fertility to help you achieve your dream of having a baby.

 1. Poor lifestyle choices can lead to infertility

-Obesity is a leading factor of infertility for both men and women.
-Obesity has been shown to decrease both sperm quality and disrupt menstrual cycles.
-If you or your partner is obese, even a 10% decrease in your weight could have a demonstrable result on your fertility.
-A healthy diet consisting of quality protein, complex carbohydrates and healthy fats such as olive oil and omega 3 can improve your weight and overall well being.
+Being overweight is a leading factor of infertility for both men and women.
+Obesity has been shown to decrease sperm quality in men and disrupt a woman’s menstrual cycles.
+If you or your partner is overweight, even a 10% decrease in your weight can have a positive impact on your fertility.
+A healthy diet consisting of quality protein, complex carbohydrates (check out our awesome recipe for fluffy pancakes packed full of complex carbohydrates!) and healthy fats such as olive oil and omega 3 can improve your weight and overall well being.

 2. Infertility can affect both men and women

 Problems with fertility are not just related to the female – men have fertility issues as well!
 In fact, after a woman’s age, male related fertility factors are the second most common cause of infertility.

 Caffeine is a stimulant found not only in coffee, but is present in tea, energy drinks, some soft drinks and event chocolate.
 Although there is no clear evidence that caffeine affects fertility, there are studies that have indicated that those who consume large amounts of caffeine may to longer to conceive or have a higher risk of miscarriage.
 Both men and women should ideally aim for less than 200mg of caffeine a day, which equals a maximum of 1-2 coffees or 2-3 cups of tea.

 4. Age really does count